 In 2009, Navy Cyber Forces (NAVCYBERFOR) established the Fleet Intelligence Detachment, Washington, D.C., at ONI to improve the training of afloat operational intelligence (OPINTEL) officers and Intelligence Specialists (IS) with an Imagery Interpretation Naval Enlisted Code.
 The officers obtain DPINTEL training mostly within Nimitz departments.
 While the ISs receive imagery interpretation training primarily through FIST prior to deployment.
 When not deployed, FID personnel integrate within ONI to continue advanced training and provide support to the Fleet.

 The Naval War College Detachment provides intelligence support to the college's research, analysis, and war gaming programs, and facilitates ONI access to research and analytic expertise.
 The DET is uniquely positioned to collectively develop solutions to complex maritime challenges facing our nation and the world.

-SABER - The Surface Analysis Branch for Evaluation and
+SABER - Surface Analysis Branch for Evaluation and Reporting (OIC-220)

-SPEAR - The Strike Projection Evaluation and Anti-Air Warfare
+SPEAR - Strike Projection Evaluation and Anti-Air Warfare Research (OIC-230)

 SPECTRUM - Specialty Products for Electronic warfare and C5ISR/Cyber Threats Related to USN Maritime (OIC-240)